 How Different Substances Affect Oral Wellness

-- Endocarditis, an infection of the heart’s inner lining, can occur when bacteria from your mouth spreads through your bloodstream and attaches to your heart.
+- Endocarditis, an infection of the heart’s inner lining, can occur when bacteria from your mouth spread through your bloodstream and attaches to your heart.

 - Research links cardiovascular disease, clogged arteries, and strokes to oral bacteria and the inflammation and infections it causes.